rancher-sandbox/baremetal/README.md

-# metal.suse.network Scripts and Manifests
+# Metal3 deployment and demo Scripts and Manifests

-This repo contains (almost) everything needed to get a working metal3 deployment up and running.
+This repo contains (almost) everything needed to get a working metal3 deployment up and running and demo bare metal provisioning.

 Short version is that stuff in `scripts` is executable, `scripts/script.sh` is the main deploy script that does all the work.
 If you wanna read it, start at the bottom in the `Default` function to see what it does if you give it no args.
 Otherwise it calls whatever function you pass as args.